Police community support officer: France

 French municipalities utilise officers called ASVP or Public Roads Control Officer (Agents De Surveillance De La Voie Publique), who are not armed but carry handcuffs and utilise powers of arrest.

 Gibraltar

-In the British Overseas Territory of Gibraltar, Highways Enforcement Officers are employed by Gibraltar Car Parks Limited a wholly owned Government Company of Her Majesty's Government of Gibraltar.
+In the British Overseas Territory of Gibraltar, Highways Enforcement Officers are employed by Gibraltar Car Parks Limited, a wholly owned Government Company of Her Majesty's Government of Gibraltar.
 Like mainland British PCSOs they undertake uniformed patrols.
-They perform a very similar role to that of mainland British Traffic PCSO that various forces used to replace their Traffic Wardens notably the Metropolitan Police.
-Unlike British PCSOs they are not staff employees of the Royal Gibraltar Police.
+They perform a very similar role to that of mainland British Traffic PCSO that various forces used to replace their Traffic Wardens (notably the Metropolitan Police).
+Unlike British PCSOs they are not employed by the Royal Gibraltar Police.
 As well as performing parking enforcement including the issuing of fines they also look after government owned car parks, look out for deficiencies in the public highways and enforce litter control laws including giving fines or summoning offenders.
 They are paid £20,325 rising to £24,345 per year subject to satisfactory performance, plus a 12.5% shift disturbance allowance and weekend premium.